 American Gold Eagle Half oz

-The American Gold Eagle Half Oz is one of the most popular small bullion choices in the United States.
+The American Gold Eagle Half Oz is one of the most popular small bullion choices.
 In 1986, the United States Mint introduced the American Gold Eagle series, minted in four sizes (1 oz, ½ oz, ¼ oz and 1/10 oz).

-The back features a family of nesting eagles and includes United States of America, E Pluribus Unum (from many one), In God We Trust, weight (1/2 oz fine gold) and legal tender value ($25).
-The US Mint produces quantities of the American Gold Eagle Half Oz in sparkling uncirculated condition to ensure the series will retain its status as a bullion leader.
+The back features a family of nesting eagles and includes United States of America, E Pluribus Unum, In God We Trust, weight (1/2 oz fine gold) and legal tender value ($25).
+The US Mint produces quantities of the American Gold Eagle Half Oz in uncirculated condition to ensure the series will retain its status as a bullion leader.

-As you can see the numbers are significant and there are reasons for this popularity: (1) The American Gold Eagle Half Oz appeals to a worldwide audience and outsells other ½ oz bullion gold coins within the United States because of its low premium.
+The US Mint has produced millions of these bullion coins, struck every year since 1986.
+There are reasons for this popularity: (1) The American Gold Eagle Half Oz appeals to a worldwide audience and outsells other ½ oz bullion gold coins within the United States because of its low premium.
 (2) The American Gold Eagle Half Oz is easy to buy and sell because dealers worldwide post daily buy and sell prices.
-(3) The American Gold Eagle Half Oz contains exactly ½ ounce of the gold but is alloyed with a small amount of copper which makes for greater durability.
+(3) The American Gold Eagle Half Oz contains exactly ½ ounce of the gold and is alloyed with a small amount of copper which makes for greater durability.
 (4) The American Gold Eagle Half Oz is a popular size used in the jewelry trade.
 (5) This gold coin is popular with investors who want smaller (barter size) coins in case of currency collapse.
 (6) Original Mint tubes have yellow tops and contain 40 ½ oz coins.
 These tubes are made of a pliable plastic; they easily lock and are virtually indestructible.

 Visit our Gold Newsletter Page for information on the precious metals market.
 Updated daily by Richard Schwary.